-In the context of computing or network in particular, the bandwidth is the total amount of data that can be communicated in a specified amount of time from source to destination.
-An internet connection with large bandwidth can transfer the data or files in a shorter period of time than an internet connection with low bandwidth capacity.
+In the context of computing or network, in particular, the bandwidth is the total amount of data that can be communicated in a specified amount of time from source to destination.
+An internet connection with large bandwidth can transfer data or files in a shorter period of time than an internet connection with a low bandwidth capacity.
 The term bandwidth is applicable to both wired and wireless networks and is measured in bits per second(bps) or Megabits per second(Mbps) or Gigabits per second (Gbps).

 Types of Bandwidth

-In asymmetric bandwidth type, the amount of data communicated per second is not the same in both directions.
-ADSL (asymmetrical Digital Subscriber Line) is a perfect example of this type of bandwidth where the downstream data flow is much higher than upstream data transfer.
-In ADSL broadband internet connection, the download speed is high compared to upload speed since a user needs to download media and other files whereas the upload requests only include a request to access URLs.
+In the asymmetric bandwidth type, the amount of data communicated per second is not the same in both directions.
+ADSL (asymmetrical Digital Subscriber Line) is a perfect example of this type of bandwidth where the downstream data flow is much higher than the upstream data transfer.
+In ADSL broadband internet connection, the download speed is high compared to the upload speed since a user needs to download media and other files whereas the upload requests only include a request to access URLs.

 How does it Work?

-Have you seen a water-pipe?
+Have you seen a water pipe?
 The data flows the same way as the water flows in a pipe from one point to other.
 If the size (diameter) of the pipe is large, more water will flow and if it is small, less amount of water can travel in a specified time period.
 Similar is the case with data or Network bandwidth.